Grant's gazelle: Ecology, distribution and behaviour

-The Grant's gazelle is found in East Africa and lives in open grass plains and is frequently found in shrublands; it avoids areas with high grass where the visibility of predators is compromised.
-They also occur in semiarid areas and are relatively well adapted to dry areas, relying on more browse or leafy material during dry seasons to supplement their intake of water.
-They are sometimes migratory, but do not travel along with most of the other ungulates, such as Thomson's gazelles, zebras, and wildebeest, which are more water dependent.
-They can subsist on vegetation in waterless, semiarid areas, where they face less competition.
+Grant's gazelle prefer living on short, grassy plains where they can graze, but can also be found browsing and foraging in more sparse, arid scrublands; they avoid areas with excessively high, untrimmed grass with compromised visibility of predators.
+They also occur in semiarid areas, being relatively well-adapted to drier areas, relying on more arboreal browse or shrubby, leafy material during the dry seasons to supplement their intake of water.
+They are sometimes seasonally migratory, but do not travel along the same routes as most of the other savanna ungulates, such as the Cape buffalo, plains zebra, Thomson's gazelle and the white-bearded gnu, which are all far more susceptible to dehydration.
+Grant's gazelle can subsist on vegetation in waterless, semiarid areas, where they face considerably less resource competition.